 Our Mission is to provide individualized services to our residents as they pursue goals related to personal independence, higher education, social and emotional resilience, and family relationships.

-Our Licensed Clinical Team is trained in ABA Therapy, and Our Case Managers provide individual services to each resident and their family as they transition into adulthood and achieve their goals.
-Our Teachers, Direct Care Team, and Employment Specialists work one on one with our residents to help them learn the skills needed to self-actualize and hit targeted milestones of achievement
+Our Licensed Clinical Team is trained in Applied Behavioral Analysis and Our Case Managers provide individual services to each resident and their family as they transition into adulthood and achieve their goals.
+Our Teachers, Direct Care Team, and Employment Specialists work one on one with our clients to help them learn the skills needed to self-actualize and hit targeted milestones of achievement

 Get in touch with our admissions department to speak with us about the services we provide.

 Our Education Specialists help engage our residents and find appropriate job placements in the community.
 We've developed strong relationships with local companies and employers to help ensure the right fit.
-Through working with Vocational Rehabilitation of North Carolina, we are able to connect residents with on-site job coaching if appropriate
+Through working with Vocational Rehabilitation of North Carolina, we are able to connect residents with on-site job coaching if appropriate.
+With an emphasis on trade skills, our clients leave with he certifications and training to secure gainful employment beyond entry-level positions

 During Money Manangement class, residents learn how to budget, spend wisely, and invest in their future.
 Each resident has the opportunity to earn money, and learn how to manage it.
 When appropriate, we will connect residents with the public social services they are eligible for